cocotb/cocotb/documentation/source/introduction.rst

 and contributions from Gordon McGregor and Finn Grimwood (see `contributers <https://github.com/cocotb/cocotb/graphs/contributors>`_ for the full list of contributions).

-We also have a list of talks and papers, libraries and examples at our wiki page `Further Resources <https://github.com/cocotb/cocotb/wiki/Further-Resources>`_.
+We also have a list of talks and papers, libraries and examples at our Wiki page `Further Resources <https://github.com/cocotb/cocotb/wiki/Further-Resources>`_.
 Feel free to add links to cocotb-related content that we are still missing!